Nooch98/PassGuard-OS/README.md

 ## What is PassGuard OS?

-PassGuard OS is a cross-Platform, offline password manager designed for users who take their digital security seriusly.
+PassGuard OS is a cross-Platform, offline password manager designed for users who take their digital security seriously.
 Unlike cloud-based solutions, your data never leaves your devices unless you explicitly export it.

 ### Why PassGuard OS?

 * **✅ 100% Offline** - No cloud, no tracking, no telemetry
-* **✅ Encryption** - AES-256 + PBKDF2 (100k iterations)
+* **✅ Encryption** - AES-256 + PBKDF2 (200k iterations)
-* **✅ Zero Knowledge Architecture** - Master password never stored
+* **✅ Zero Knowledge Architecture** - Master password is never stored in plaintext, Only a PBKDF2 verification hash is stored locally.
+Biometric unlock stores an encrypted vault key in the OS secure keystore.
 * **✅ Panic Protocol** - Emergency data wipe with biometric trigger
-* **✅ Cross-Platform** - Windows, linux.
-Android
+* **✅ Cross-Platform** - Windows, linux, Android
 * **✅ Open Source** - Audit the code yourself
 * **✅ No Subscriptions** - Free